What is over 50s life insurance?

 In contrast, a traditional term life insurance policy, provides cover for a set period of time, (the term).
 Although these policies tend to pay out much larger sums.

-The main advantages of an over 50s plan are:
+The benefits of an over 50s plan:

 - You are guaranteed to be accepted, (even if in poor health)